jeremyf/power_converter/README.md

 ## About

-**PowerConverter** is a composition service module.
-It provides a way to define conversion methods.
+**PowerConverter** exposes a means for defining a named conversion method.

 *What is a conversion method?*